royh02/royh02/README.md

 # Roy Huang

-Hi I'm Roy (He/Him), an senior studying computer science @ UC Berkeley.
-Here in the pins, I have some projects that I dabbled with.
-Big ML/AI + cloud fan.
-In my spare time, I enjoy tinkering with LinuxOS 🐧, PC building 🖥, and grooving to good music 🎵.
+Hi I'm Roy (He/Him), a Masters student studying computer science @ UC Berkeley.
+Here in the pins, I have some projects that I worked on.

 <!--
 **royh02/royh02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.